Transgender people feel their gender to be different from the sex they were assigned at birth.

-Being transgender is experienced differently by each individual.
+Being trans is experienced differently by each individual.

-Some transgender people struggle with complex, difficult emotions as they come to understand their feelings and personal sense of who they are.
+Some trans people struggle with complex and/or difficult emotions as they come to understand their feelings and personal sense of who they are.
 Other trans people more easily accept, embrace and celebrate their authentic gender identity.

 What is gender identity?

 Counselling can be a way forward

 Therapy can be invaluable to people experiencing gender identity issues.
 An experienced therapist can assist with the many challenges that trans people face.
 Discussing feelings in therapy can help make sense of gender issues and help with difficult transitions.

-We’ve helped many transgender people work through their own process of personal understanding, acceptance and expression.
+We have helped many trans people work through their own process of personal understanding, acceptance and expression.

-And like everyone else, the issues that transgender people bring to therapy can be about anything.
+And of course, like everyone else, the issues that trans people bring to therapy can be about anything, not necessarily their gender identity.

 Getting started with gender-related support in Brighton